 The After Effects Apprentice videos on lynda.com were created by Trish and Chris Meyer and are designed to be used on their own and as a companion to their book After Effects Apprentice.
 We are honored to host these tutorials in the lynda.com Online Training Library®.

 - Sliding and trimming

 - Employing blending modes to enhance layers and composites

 - Applying, modifying, and saving animation presets and layer styles

 - Using adjustment layers to affect multiple layers

 - Understanding pixel aspect ratios

-Hi!
-I am Chris Meyer of Crish Design and welcome to After Effects Apprentice: Layer Control.
+- Hi, I'm Chris Meyer of Crish Design and welcome to After Effects Apprentice: Layer Control.
 Now in the Apprentice lessons on basic and advanced animation, we focused primarily on how to take a layer and move it around your composition stage.
-In essence how to take a still image and bring it to life by keyframing its transform properties.
+In essence, how to take a still image and bring it to life by keyframing its transform properties.
 However, a lot of your source footage already has animation built into it.
-It includes video footage, film frames and other image sequences, which may already fill your entire composition stage.
-Therefore, in this lesson, we are going to focus on how to manipulate and better combine those types of sources.
+It includes video footage, film frames, and other image sequences which may already fill your entire composition stage.
+Therefore, in this lesson, we're going to focus on how to manipulate and better combine those types of sources.

 We're going to show you how to slide, edit, sequence, and trim layers.
 We're going to show you how to apply blending modes to them, which is a more effective way of mixing them together.
-We're going to show you how to apply effects, layer styles, and animation presets to further treat them, and how to use adjustments layers to apply the same treatment to multiple layers all at once.
-Of course at the end, we'll give you a little brainteaser, just to make sure you've been learning, and along the way we will be sharing more technical advice as well as an animation advice to help you more effectively combine layers in your own project.
-So let's start out by showing you how to go ahead and edit those layers.
+We're going to show you how to apply effects, layer styles, and animation presets to further treat them, and how to use adjustment layers to apply the same treatment to multiple layers all at once.
+Of course, at the end, we'll give you a little bit of a brain teaser, just make sure you've been learning, and along the way, we're going to be sharing more technical advice as well animation advice to help you more effectively combine layers in your own project.
+So, let's start out by showing you how to go ahead and edit those layers.